New Year picture: History

 Although there are few reliable records on which to base the early history of New Year pictures, Wang Shucun argues that they were popularized during the Ming dynasty.
 This development can be attributed to Ming government policy, the spread of popular novels, the development of woodblock printing techniques. and the development of large-scale production and marketing through New Year picture workshops (Chinese: 畫坊) (Pinyin:Huà fāng).

 Given the seasonal nature and ephemeral quality of New Year pictures, very few authentic examples can be dated to before the 19th century.
 Nonetheless, it is believed that the industry flourished from the late-Ming dynasty and throughout the Qing.
 In Weifang a workshop built in the Ming dynasty has been connected with the local production of New Year pictures.
-It contains a production room, a display room WangFang (Chinese: 望房), an accountant’s office, guest rooms, and rooms for the workshop’s owner.
-The organization of the workshop indicates the New Year picture artisans’ business model, whereby the artisans both produce and market their wares.
+It contains a production room, a display room (WangFang; Chinese: 望房), an accountant's office, guest rooms, and rooms for the workshop's owner.
+The organization of the workshop indicates the New Year picture artisans' business model, whereby the artisans both produce and market their wares.

 The introduction of mechanized printing and changing aesthetic preferences in the early 20th century posed a serious challenge to New Year picture printers, and production declined until by the 1930s only a few workshops could be found in the formerly prosperous printing centers like Yangliuqing and Yangjiabu.
-During the Anti-Japanese War of Resistance the Chinese Communist Party realized the propaganda potential of "peasant art" and began to promote "New New Year pictures".
+During the Second Sino-Japanese War the Chinese Communist Party realized the propaganda potential of "peasant art" and began to promote "New New Year pictures".
 The traditional industry, however, did not recover and was nearly extinguished by the 1960s.
 Following the Cultural Revolution efforts were made to recover New Year pictures as a heritage industry, and workshops can now be found in most of the larger production centers.